 Students are required to document all patient encounters and clinical hours in all NP practicum courses.
 Although not required, it is recommended that students document experiences on a handwritten clinical log during or at the end of each clinical day.
-Nurse practitioner students are required to enter clinical practicum information into MedaTrax.
-Clinical practicum experiences will be viewed by course faculty who will routinely review and evaluate information in clinical logs and MedaTrax as part of assessing the student's learning needs and/or evaluating previous clinical experiences.
-Clinical practicum experiences documented on clinical logs and/or in MedaTrax are to be in compliance with HIPAA.
+Nurse practitioner students are required to enter clinical practicum information into Project Concert/Medatrax.
+Clinical practicum experiences will be viewed by course faculty who will routinely review and evaluate information in clinical logs and Project Concert/Medatrax as part of assessing the student's learning needs and/or evaluating previous clinical experiences.
+Clinical practicum experiences documented on clinical logs and/or in Project Concert/Medatrax are to be in compliance with HIPPA.
 Students are to remove all patient identifiers.

-Students are required to document clinical skills performed during each patient encounter in MedaTrax.
-Clinical skills are listed in MedaTrax in experience, under the procedures tab and include, but are not limited to the following: (a) orthopedic maneuvers; (b) joint injections (c) joint aspirations; (d) fundal height measurement, etc.
+Students are required to document clinical skills performed during each patient encounter in Project Concert/Medatrax.
+Clinical skills are listed in Project Concert/Medatrax in experience, under the procedures tab and include, but are not limited to the following: (a) orthopedic maneuvers; (b) joint injections (c) joint aspirations; (d) fundal height measurement, etc.

 Falsifying documentation related to clinical experiences (submitting the same patient experience in more than one course, fabrication of patient data, etc.) or related to completion of clinical hours (such as falsifying arrival and departure times) is prohibited.
-Students who falsify documentation related to clinical experience and/or the completion of clinical hours are subject to disciplinary action as described in the university and school Academic Misconduct Policy.
-Directions for use of MedaTrax are provided during new student orientation and below.
+Students who falsify documentation related to clinical experience and/or the completion of clinical hours are subject to disciplinary action as described in the home university and college/school Academic and classroom misconduct policy.
+Directions for use of Project Concert/Medatrax are provided during new student orientation and below.